-The majority of the code amendments implement the objective of the Equitable Housing project to increase housing options in existing zones, and to streamline, clarify and refine development standards.
+Most of the code amendments implement the objective of the Equitable Housing project to increase housing options in existing zones, and to streamline, clarify and refine development standards.
 This includes amendments to the standards for land division, construction of housing, and site plan and design review.
 The amendments include:

-- Amendments recommended by the Project Advisory Team of the Equitable Housing project1, consultants, staff and Planning Commission to support and incentivize a diverse, quality, physically accessible, affordable housing choices with access to opportunities, services and amenities as well as the removal of barriers.
-Additional housing options allow for all residents, both existing and future, to find a housing option in a suitable neighborhood by providing a greater variety of housing options, which contributes to the City's goals for neighborhood livability; - General clarifications of standards and procedures for more efficient development review; and - Other amendments identified through the course of the public hearing process.
-A small number of additional amendments were added through the course of the project which do not relate to the Equitable Housing project, for example, standards for Food Carts, fencing in natural areas and land division design components.
+- Amendments recommended by the Project Advisory Team of the Equitable Housing project, consultants, staff and Planning Commission to support and incentivize a diverse, quality, physically accessible, affordable housing choices with access to opportunities, services and amenities as well as the removal of barriers.
+Additional housing options allow for all residents, both existing and future, to find a housing option in a suitable neighborhood by providing a greater variety of housing options, which contributes to the City's goals for neighborhood livability; - General clarifications of standards and procedures for more efficient development review; and